domchu/domchu/README.md

 ### I am ✨ Ochu Dominic Onah (domchu) ✨,
 👨‍💻 Full Stack Developer | Building scalable and efficient applications with PHP, Laravel, MySQL, WordPress, and JavaScript (ES6+).
 🚀 Proficient in TypeScript, Next.js, and  MERN Stack.
-☁️ AWS Cloud Practitioner | IT Support Specialist | Passionate about clean code and Unit Testing.
+☁️ Certified AWS Cloud Practitioner | IT Support Specialist | Passionate about clean code and Unit Testing.
-📚 Strong foundation in Mathematics and problem-solving to tackle real-world challenges.
+📚 Strong foundation in Mathematics and problem-solving Skills to tackle real-world challenges.

 You can also find me on
 <a href="https://www.linkedin.com/in/dominic-ochu" rel="nofollow noreferrer">